oliyan/js/README.md

 ```
 **Note:**
 1. The `another[key]` in LHS means, we are initializing a new key.
 Whereas the `person[key]` in RHS means we are getting the value of the already defined key in person object.
 2. Object.assign method is nothing but merging two objects together to create a third one.
 In first example, we have merged with an empty object.
-In secnod example, we have merged with a sex keypair.
+In second example, we have merged with a sex keypair.

 ## Math object